Capacitive sticks

 No

-Results based on answers from 11 users.
+Results based on answers from 13 users.
+Specifications are verified by moderators and reflect actual device behavior.
+Found a mistake?
+Hover over the specification to report it.
 Want to contribute?
 Join our questions survey!

 Users' opinion